hhu-adam/lean-i18n/README.md

 * `mt!"…"`: works like `m!"…"`.
 * `String.translate`: to translate a string (meta code)

-This will collect all untranslated strings in your project.
-To save all collected untranslated strings into a PO-template file, you can call `CreatePOT` (e.g. in your project's main file).
+Marking strings with these three options will collect untranslated strings throughout your project.
+To save them all to a PO-template file, you can call `CreatePOT`, e.g. in your project's main file.

-Alternatively you can call `createPOTemplate` at any point in your (meta-) code.
+(Alternatively you can call `createPOTemplate` at any suitable point in your (meta-) code.)

 Both will create a file `.i18n/[yourProject].pot` which you can translate using any "PO Editor".
 The translated files should be saved as `.i18n/[yourProject]-[lang].po`

-Once you have a translation present, you can use `Language` to translate everything in the current live: Set `Language fr` at the top of your lean document.
+Once you have a translation present, you can use `Language` to translate everything in the current document: e.g. set `Language fr` at the top of your lean document and you should get your French translation of strings printed.

 ## PO Files